IOsonata/SlimeVRFirmware/README.md

 # Hardware
 I-SYST's BLUEIO-TAG-EVIM board
 - nRF52832 MCU
-- ICM20498 sensor (6-axis IMU & 3-axis magnetometer)
+- ICM20948 sensor (6-axis IMU & 3-axis magnetometer)
+Documents for the board and the sensor are in Docs folder.